lavinialei2/cs188-finalproj/README.md

 # Cabinet Door Opening Robot - CS 188 Starter Project

-### Disclaimer

-This project was designed for CS 188 - Intro to Robotics as a template starter project.
-If you have any issues with the codebase, please email me at holdengs @ cs.ucla.edu!

 ## Overview

-In this project you will build a robot that learns to open kitchen cabinet doors using **RoboCasa365**, a large-scale simulation benchmark for everyday robot tasks.
-You will progress from understanding the simulation environment, to collecting demonstrations, to training a neural-network policy that controls the robot autonomously.
+This repo documents a completed pipeline for training a robot policy to open kitchen cabinet doors in **RoboCasa365**, a large-scale simulation benchmark for everyday manipulation tasks.
+The work covers environment inspection, demonstration playback, dataset augmentation, and training/evaluating a diffusion-based policy that controls the PandaOmron robot autonomously.

-### What you will learn
+### What this includes

-1. How robotic manipulation environments are structured (MuJoCo + robosuite + RoboCasa)
+1. How the manipulation environment is structured (MuJoCo + robosuite + RoboCasa)
-2. How the `OpenCabinet` task works -- sensors, actions, success criteria
+2. The `OpenCabinet` task setup: sensors, actions, and success criteria
-3. How to collect and use demonstration datasets (human + MimicGen)
+3. Demonstration datasets (human + MimicGen) and how they are used
-4. How to train a behavior-cloning policy from demonstrations
+4. Training a state-based diffusion policy with a 1D U‑Net backbone
-5. How to evaluate your trained policy in simulation
+5. Evaluating trained policies in simulation

 ### The robot